 "Anatomy of a Murder" is a soundtrack album by American jazz pianist and bandleader Duke Ellington, released in 1959.
 It serves as the musical backdrop to the film of the same name, directed by Otto Preminger.
 With its sophisticated and atmospheric jazz compositions, "Anatomy of a Murder" stands as a masterful example of Duke Ellington's prowess as a composer and arranger.

-The album opens with the iconic "Main Title" track, immediately setting the tone for the film's tense and mysterious atmosphere.
+"(From The Soundtrack Of The Motion Picture) Otto Preminger's Anatomy Of A Murder" opens with the iconic "Main Title" track, immediately setting the tone for the film's tense and mysterious atmosphere.
 Ellington's intricate arrangements and the virtuosic performances of his band members create a rich and dynamic musical landscape that reflects the film's narrative.

 One of the standout tracks on "Anatomy of a Murder" is "Flirtibird," a lively and playful composition that showcases the band's ability to swing and improvise.
 The tight interplay between the horn section and Ellington's piano creates a sense of joy and energy, making it a memorable and enjoyable piece.

-The album also features tracks like "Way Early Subtone" and "Almost Cried," which demonstrate Ellington's talent for creating mood and ambiance.
+"(From The Soundtrack Of The Motion Picture) Otto Preminger's Anatomy Of A Murder" also features tracks like "Way Early Subtone" and "Almost Cried," which demonstrate Ellington's talent for creating mood and ambiance.
 These compositions capture the essence of the film's emotional moments, with the band delivering sensitive and evocative performances.

-Throughout the album, Duke Ellington's piano playing takes center stage, with his distinctive style and melodic sensibility shining through.
+Throughout "(From The Soundtrack Of The Motion Picture) Otto Preminger's Anatomy Of A Murder", Duke Ellington's piano playing takes center stage, with his distinctive style and melodic sensibility shining through.
 The performances of his band members, including saxophonist Johnny Hodges and trumpeter Clark Terry, add depth and character to the music, highlighting the ensemble's exceptional musicianship.

 In terms of production, "Anatomy of a Murder" maintains a crisp and balanced sound, capturing the nuances of each instrument and allowing the listener to appreciate the intricacies of the arrangements.
 The mix strikes a perfect balance between the individual instruments, ensuring that every note and melody is heard with clarity.

 In conclusion, "Anatomy of a Murder" is a landmark album that showcases Duke Ellington's talent as a composer and bandleader.
-With its sophisticated jazz compositions, evocative performances, and atmospheric arrangements, the album stands as a testament to Ellington's ability to create music that not only enhances the cinematic experience but also stands on its own as a remarkable jazz recording.
-Whether you're a fan of film scores or appreciate the artistry of Duke Ellington, "Anatomy of a Murder" is a must-listen that exemplifies his enduring legacy in the world of jazz.
+With its sophisticated jazz compositions, evocative performances, and atmospheric arrangements, "(From The Soundtrack Of The Motion Picture) Otto Preminger's Anatomy Of A Murder" stands as a testament to Ellington's ability to create music that not only enhances the cinematic experience but also stands on its own as a remarkable jazz recording.
+Whether you're a fan of film scores or appreciate Duke Ellingtonry of Duke Ellington, "Anatomy of a Murder" is a must-listen that exemplifies his enduring legacy in the world of jazz.

 Fun Facts About Duke Ellington - Anatomy Of A Murder Vinyl Record:

 - How old was Duke Ellington when he recorded Anatomy Of A Murder ?
-Duke Ellington was 60 years old when he recorded the album in 1959.
+Duke Ellington was 60 years old when he recorded "(From The Soundtrack Of The Motion Picture) Otto Preminger's Anatomy Of A Murder" in 1959.

-- How many copies of Anatomy Of A Murder sold?
-The album's sales figures may vary, but it achieved critical acclaim and commercial success.
+- How many copies of Anatomy Of A Murder sold? "(From The Soundtrack Of The Motion Picture) Otto Preminger's Anatomy Of A Murder"'s sales figures may vary, but it achieved critical acclaim and commercial success.

 - Why was Anatomy Of A Murder important?
 This record was important as it served as the soundtrack for the film "Anatomy of a Murder," directed by Otto Preminger.
 It showcased Duke Ellington's versatility as a composer and bandleader, incorporating elements of jazz, swing, and orchestral music.